genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/03_add-some-data.md

 -	Password: beONneON*74 (This is encrypted in the USER.csv file.)
 :::

 Run the task `loadInitialData`.
 This imports the data from these csv files into the database.
 For example, the file called USER.csv will be imported into the USER table in your database.
-The USER table, among other users and permissioning tables, is defined by the Genesis Auth module that we installed previously.
+The USER table, among the other users and permissioning tables, is defined by the Genesis Auth module that we installed previously.

 To run the task, call:
 ```shell